mitodl/odl_devstack_tools/README.md

 ##### 2) Build custom image

-When you have the latest images from edX (via `make pull` - more details [here](https://github.com/edx/devstack#using-the-latest-images)), you can run the following command to create the new image based on edX's image.
+When you have the latest images from edX (via `make dev.pull` - more details [here](https://github.com/edx/devstack#using-the-latest-images)), you can run the following command to create the new image based on edX's image.